hearthminion/homeassistant_config/packages/lighting/README.md

 #### [Input Select]
 #### [Rest Command](https://www.home-assistant.io/integrations/rest_command/)
 #### [Scenes](https://www.home-assistant.io/integrations/scene/)
+##### HomeAssistant

+This scene is managed by HomeAssistant it's settings are updating throughout the day depending on the light mode that is set.

 ##### Darken

 This sets the lights to Red at 25% brightness.
 Inspired by Navy's "Darken Ship" interior lighting for nighttime.